Arame-create/Bloomberg-API-for-Data-Extraction-and-Preprocessing-BRVM-Stock-Exchange/README.md

 * Loads financial data from Bloomberg.
 * Computes prices, returns, volatilities, and risk-adjusted measures.
 * Exports structured data to Excel.

+**Getting Started**

+You will need to install from statsmodels, blpapi and ipywidgets pip using the following command:

+pip install statsmodels

+pip install blpapi

+pip install ipywidgets